 Daniel is right, keep some pounds or euro cash on you for smaller purchases.
 Your bank will charge a fee for every withdrawal, plus the currency conversion charge, so plan ahead and make withdrawals only occasionally.

 Smart to have a debit card and credit card from two different institutions too.

-Don't bother with traveller's cheques. over 6 years ago
+Don't bother with traveller's cheques. about 7 years ago

 Always plan on cash when paying in restaurants.
 It is much preferred and some do not take cards.
 ATM machines are pretty easy to find.
 Some banks have security doors that you must use your card in a scanner to get in to the machine.
 You will usually get a good exchange rate using ATM.
-Don't forget to let your bank know you will be traveling overseas. over 6 years ago
+Don't forget to let your bank know you will be traveling overseas. about 7 years ago